AnyChart/docs.anychart.com/Common_Settings/Server-side_Rendering.md

 <td>data</td>
 <td>required</td>
 <td>-</td>
-<td>script or svg that should be transformed into a picture</td>
+<td>script or SVG that should be transformed into a picture</td>
 </tr>
 <tr>
 <td>data-type</td>
 <td>required</td>
 <td>-</td>
-<td>a field that contains the information about the data, it might be "script" or "svg"</td>
+<td>a field that contains the information about the data, it might be "script" or "SVG"</td>
 </tr>
 <tr>
 <td>response-type</td>